A Digital Smart City for Emerging Mobility Systems: Conclusion

 \section{Conclusion}

 In this work, we presented an overview of our virtual recreation of the IDS$^3$C. Our simulation environment leverages the Unity game engine, AirSim, and ROS\# to control full-scale virtual vehicles, and to verify the behavior of our control algorithms before they are deployed in our physical environment.
-We demonstrated how the simulated environment hooks into the control code for the physical city, and how this enables us to quickly iterate the design of an experiment and debug our control algorithms.
+We described how the simulated environment hooks into the control code for the physical city, which enables us to quickly iterate the design of an experiment and debug our control algorithms in simulation.
 In particular, we illustrated that the intelligent driver model in a roundabout behaves properly, and we demonstrated that our control framework is independent of the underlying dynamics of individual vehicles.
 Ongoing work includes performing experiments to implement our optimal control framework \cite{chalaki2020experimental} and mixed traffic input \cite{mahbub2021_platoonMixed}.
-A potential direction for future research is to fully integrate the virtual vehicles with a physical experiment, resulting in an augmented-reality cyber-physical system.
-Finally, including the drones from AirSim in the environment would be another research direction.
+The most immediate direction for future research is to fully integrate the virtual vehicles with a physical experiment, resulting in an augmented-reality cyber-physical system.
+Another intriguing direction is including AirSim drones in the simulated environment for applications that require air-ground cooperation.